deusExMac/fsTraversal/README.md

 Templates are stored in html template files.
 Template files are structured and contain the templates for each of the mentioned object types above (templates for directories/files/page).
 Separators define the template sections inside the template files:
 <! ---directorytemplate--- > <! ---filetemplate--- > <! ---pagetemplate--- >

+Example html template files can be found in folder html/

+## Pseudovariables
+Pseudovariables are used to reference specific info of objects inside templates.
+Supported pseudovariables include: